 He might not – but we, the real wealth creators, can.
 The very government that spent the last year and more trying to bring cash into the hands of businesses so that they might save the economy, says that we are its only hope.

-As Matthew Rock rightly said, the "real lesson of the past five years' financial crisis is that our political leaders and central bankers are impotent in the face of rampant new digital and global forces."
-He's right too in pointing, as both Vince Cable and the PM have repeatedly done, to the SME sector and entrepreneurs as the true source of any real hope.
+As Matthew Rock said, the ‘real lesson of the past five years’ financial crisis is that our political leaders and central bankers are impotent in the face of rampant new digital and global forces.”
+He’s right too in pointing, as both Vince Cable and the PM have repeatedly done, to the SME sector and entrepreneurs as the true source of any real hope.